seanmurphy1661/yeager/README.md

 *regex:* a regular expression compatible with the Python pe library.

-*type:* specifies a datatype check.
+*type:* specifies a datatype check. default datatype is string.
 Valid types:
 - date - use dateutil.parse to check for date datatype conformance
 - number - use regex to verify number data type
 - money - use regex to verify money format